uhellstr/oracle-rest-db-links/README.md

 This repository includes PL/SQL code that helps you generate DDL for a selecable Oracle view that fetches the data over REST.

-The way to do this that I prefere is the following:
+The way to do this is described conceptual below:

 * IN PROD1 we have the CUSTOMERS table in a schema called PRODDATA.
 We should never, ever rest enable this object directly!!
-The data should never be accessed directly in the schema that owns the table
+The data should never be accessed directly in the schema that owns the table.
 * Instead in PROD1 we create a access schema for allowing external access.
 Let's call this schema REST_ACCESS_API.
 * We then grant select on PRODDATA.CUSTOMERS to the schema REST_ACCESS_API.
 * In the schema REST_ACCESS_API we create a view called CUSTOMERS_REST_V